thezimmee/os-zimmee/README.md

 # OS Zimmee

-This is my attempt to create a simple way to:
+This is my attempt at automating all of macOS and app configuration.

-1. Manage dotfiles
-2. Manage OS configuration & preferences
-3. Easily install all configuration to a new user

 ## Inspiration